fauna/faunadb-js/README.md

 Each test run will create a new database, and will attempt to clean it up when done.
 If the tests are cancelled, the test database will not get cleaned up.
-Therefore it is recommended to use a FaunaDB key scoped to a database for easy cleanup, rather than your account's root key.
+Therefore it is recommended to use a FaunaDB key scoped to an empty parent database created for this purpose, rather than your account's root key.
+This will make cleanup of test databases as easy as removing the parent database.

-TODO: LINK TO DOCS FOR THIS
+See the [FaunaDB Multitenancy Tutorial](https://faunadb.com/tutorials/multitenant) for more information about nested databases.

 ### Documentation